About Us

 Our History

-1928: Samuel Hoar, a hunter purchased a part of this land and built dams and dikes to hold the water in the marshes, enhancing their value as waterfowl habitat.
+1928: A hunter named Samuel Hoar purchased a piece of land along the Concord River and built dams and dikes to hold the water in the marshes, enhancing their value as waterfowl habitat.

 1944: Samuel Hoar donates 250 acres of this land to the U.S. Fish and Wildlife Service, creating Great Meadows National Wildlife Refuge; Concord Unit

-1960s: U.S. Fish and Wildlife Service buy additional land adding to Great Meadows; Sudbury Unit
+1960s: U.S. Fish and Wildlife Service buy additional land, adding new parcels and units to Great Meadows NWR.

 Other Facilities in this Complex